hunomina/http-auth-router-php/README.md

 This class is abstract and has two methods that you have to implement :

 - *void* load(): Once the configuration file has been validated, loads it and instantiates *[Role](https://github.com/hunomina/http-auth-router-php/blob/master/src/Firewall/SecurityContext/Role.php)* and *[Rule](https://github.com/hunomina/http-auth-router-php/blob/master/src/Firewall/SecurityContext/Rule.php)* object to feet the configuration
-- *bool* isSecurityContextValid() : Return true if the configuration file syntax is valid
+- *bool* isSecurityContextValid() : Returns true if the configuration file syntax is valid

 This package comes with two built-in SecurityContext implementation :